Ecohydrology of an outbreak: Mountain pine beetle impacts trees in drier landscape positions first

 Ryan Emanuel

 Ryan Emanuel is a hydrologist and community-engaged scholar from North Carolina.
 He studies ecohydrology, biogeosciences, environmental justice, and Indigenous rights.
-Emanuel leads a group of researchers and scholars who study water and watery places in North Carolina and beyond.
-His group also partners with Native American Tribes and other communities to understand environmental change through the lenses of environmental justice and Indigenous rights.
-Their work involves research, education, and relationship-building.
-Emanuel aims to amplify voices of Indigenous and other marginalized communities who shoulder disproportionate environmental burdens.
+Emanuel leads a group of researchers and scholars who study water and watery places - including Indigenous peoples’ cultural attachments to these places.
+His group partners with Native American Tribes and other communities to understand environmental change through the lenses of environmental justice and Indigenous rights.
+Their work involves a complementary mix of research, education, and relationship-building.
+Through all of this work, Emanuel and his group aim to amplify voices of Indigenous and other marginalized communities who shoulder disproportionate environmental burdens and who have been largely excluded from decision-making about the future of their home lands and waters.
+Emanuel is a long-time member of the American Indian Science and Engineering Society and the American Geophysical Union.
+He has served on national scientific boards as well as state and local boards focused on American Indian education.

 Unless otherwise indicated, scholarly articles published by Duke faculty members are made available here with a CC-BY-NC (Creative Commons Attribution Non-Commercial) license, as enabled by the Duke Open Access Policy.
 If you wish to use the materials in ways not already permitted under CC-BY-NC, please consult the copyright owner.
 Other materials are made available here through the author’s grant of a non-exclusive license to make their work openly accessible.